OchiabutoKelechi/Business-Analysis-Project/README.md

 - VLOOKUP was used to merge the two Excel worksheets containing the data into a single sheet while referencing the Customer ID in both sheets.

-- Any blank rows in the dataset were deleted to maintain data integrity.
+- Blank rows in the dataset were deleted to maintain data integrity.
 This action prevents gaps in the data that could lead to misleading analysis or results.

 - The first row of the dataset was transformed to create properly titled and capitalized headers for each column.
 This step enhances clarity and readability, making it easier to understand the data structure.

 - To better analyze customer behavior, I utilized the "Conditional Column" feature in Power Query.
 This feature enabled me to group customers into various Age brackets, facilitating more detailed insights into purchasing patterns.

-- Using Power Query DAX, I calculated the Year-over-Year (YoY) sales of the business.
+- Using Power Query DAX, I calculated the business's Year-over-Year (YoY) sales.
 This measure provides insights into sales growth over the specified period, allowing for trend analysis.

 - To determine the actual sales for each product, I employed the SUMX DAX formula.
 This calculation multiplies the "Unit Price" column by the "Quantity" column, enabling a clear assessment of revenue generated by each product.